You can get information about Whitecliffe in a number of ways:

 - If you are in Auckland New Zealand come in (with family or friends) to see the campus facilities and to learn about what Whitecliffe can offer you.
 Tours must be booked in advance - please ring Reception on +64 9 309 5970 to arrange a time.

-If you would like to apply either download and print the
+where you can apply on-line or download and print the Application Form

-or contact Contact Us to have one posted to you.
+or contact Reception to have one posted to you.

 When applying please ensure that all documents requested in the Application form are included

 - Copy of Birth Certificate or Passport

 - IELTS (or equivalent) certificate verifying English language level.
 If in New Zealand we can arrange for English language testing at one of our partner English language Schools

 - No Application fee is required for International applications.